Home/Reviews/Resale Assessment/Belysa

 When did Belysa TOP and become privatised?+

 Belysa achieved TOP in May 2014 on a 99-year leasehold from January 2011.
 As an Executive Condominium, it was eligible for resale to all Singaporeans and PRs from May 2019 (5-year MOP) and reached full privatisation — including foreign buyer eligibility — in May 2024 (10-year mark).
-The post-privatisation re-pricing thesis is part of why Belysa resale prices have appreciated 15-20% over the past two years.
+That post-privatisation price gain is part of why Belysa resale has appreciated 15-20% over the past two years.

 What is the SSD period for Belysa buyers?+